AwesomesauceLabs/piglet-manual/index.md

 This section demonstrates how to import and play animations from a glTF file/URL at runtime.
-Runtime glTF imports always use Legacy animation clips, because Unity does not yet provide an API for creating Mecanim animation clips at runtime (as of December 2020) [Footnote: XXX].
-For basic playback of glTF animations, it makes little difference which system is used.
+Runtime glTF imports always use Legacy animation clips, because Unity does not yet provide an API for creating Mecanim animation clips at runtime[^4] (as of December 2020) .
+For basic playback of glTF animations, the Legacy system is just as good as Mecanim.

 When Piglet imports a glTF model with one or more animations at runtime, it attaches two additional components to the root